50 Best Sci-Fi Books of All Time

 15. Ringworld by Larry Niven

-An imaginative journey to an enormous artificial ring-shaped world.
-A masterpiece of hard science fiction.
+An imaginative journey to a vast, artificial ring-shaped world.
+Big ideas, big engineering.

 14. Children of Time by Adrian Tchaikovsky